cultuurnet/uit-documentatie/content/json-ld/latest/events/event-status.md

 ## Set status on subEvent level

 Since only events with calendarType `single` and `multiple` have subEvents, it is only possible to set the status on subEvent level for these calendarTypes.
-The status on top event level will be derived from the statusses on the subEvent level:
+The status on top event level will be derived from the statusses on the subEvent level.

+When UiTdatabank calculates the status for the top event level, the following logic is being applied:

 | status subEvents | Derived status on top event level |
 | ------------- | ---------------- |